 Future Green Goals: Capture water from the barn roof for garden irrigation; capture, filter and utilize sump water for some domestic use, like laundry; and install a composting toilet for guests staying in the granary.
 Someday we would like to purchase a solar array that could offset a portion of the electrical demand for our geo-thermal system.

-Furniture: The steel rocker in the granary is by Gail Fredell, who also has pieces in San Francisco’s MOMA.
+Gail Fredell, who also has pieces in San Francisco’s MOMA.
 Aside from our small Nakashima table and Windsor chairs made by Bob Dillon in Minnesota, nearly all our furniture is owner-made or second-hand.
 One of our best finds was an original Knoll Brno chair we had reupholstered in Madison by The Straight Thread.
 The chair cost $5.25, although the leather upholstery was a bit more!
 We embrace the classics but happily mix them with any pieces that are functional, tasteful, and affordable.
 To that end, we love our new IKEA Hemnes dresser!

 Accessories: Cirrus ceiling fan from Modern Fan Co.